Gforky/Face-the-Internet/README.md

 8. To `push` and `pull` from the [Docker Hub](https://hub.docker.com/), you will need to `login`.
 This command will allow you to log in to your account `$ docker login` and then you will be prompted to enter your credentials.

 9. To `push` for the first time, you will need to reference the tag with the repository and repository, the online [documentation](https://docs.docker.com/mac/step_six/) gives the example of `$ docker tag 7d9495d03763 maryatdocker/docker-whale:latest`, where `7d9495d03763` is the `IMAGE ID`, and `latest` refers to the tag you are going to apply to this repository.
 Once you have done this, `docker push maryatdocker/docker-whale` using the example above.

-10. Once pushed, you can log in to [Docker Hub](https://hub.docker.com/) and see the changes.
+Once pushed, you can log in to [Docker Hub](https://hub.docker.com/) and see the changes.

 11. To `pull` an image, once logged in, simply follow git naming like so `docker push maryatdocker/docker-whale`.

+#### OpenCV

+1. [OpenCV](http://opencv.org/) needs to be installed on Mac OSX through a package manager.
+For this we have used [Brew](http://brew.sh/), but there are other options available.
+You can find install instructions for Brew [here](http://brew.sh/).

+2. To install [OpenCV](http://opencv.org/), once you have [Brew](http://brew.sh/), follow these commands: `brew tap homebrew/science`, followed by `brew install opencv`.

+3. Once this is installed, you will need the Node bindings to allow for interfacing with Javascript.
+There are a few options online, bu this project uses [this]() example.